luilemon/luilemon/README.md

 - 👋 Hi, I’m @luilemon
-- ✨ I’m interested in art, design, and technology
+- ✨ I have a degree in Interpersonal Communication Studies and am interested in art, design, and technology
 - 💻 I have experience with Excel and MySQL
 - 🎓 I’m currently learning HTML, CSS, and Javascript